KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/crosschain.md

 The other returned value, `payouts`, is used in the `migrate_createimporttransaction` method.

-The caller of the method bears the responsibility to fund and sign the returned burn transaction using the methods [fundrawtransaction](../komodo-api/rawtransactions.html#fundrawtransaction) and [signrawtransaction](../komodo-api/rawtransactions.html#signrawtransaction).
+The caller of the method bears the responsibility to fund and sign the returned burn transaction using the methods [fundrawtransaction](../../../basic-docs/smart-chains/smart-chain-api/rawtransactions.html#fundrawtransaction) and [signrawtransaction](../../../basic-docs/smart-chains/smart-chain-api/rawtransactions.html#signrawtransaction).

-The signed burn transaction must be broadcast to the <!-- FIXME destination chain ? --> source chain using the [sendrawtansaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+The signed burn transaction must be broadcast to the <!-- FIXME destination chain ? --> source chain using the [sendrawtansaction](../../../basic-docs/smart-chains/smart-chain-api/rawtransactions.html#sendrawtransaction) method.

 ::: warning Limitations

-- The <b>migrate_converttoexport</b> method supports only coins (tokens are not supported).
+- The <b>migrate_converttoexport</b> method supports only coins (tokens are not supported)
 - The burn transaction must be stored in the import transaction's opreturn vout.
-Because an opreturn's data size is limited to 10,001 bytes, we recommend that the user limit the burn transaction's size to 30% of the opreturn object.
+Because an opreturn's data size is limited to 10,001 bytes, we recommend that the user limit the burn transaction's size to 30% of the opreturn object

 :::